Ari-Smith-Research/Ari-Smith-Research.github.io/catalog-of-works.md

 *Skylines and (B-2) Spirits* for Solo Harpsichordist - 2018, 5' [link](https://soundcloud.com/ari-smith-658926111/skylines-and-b-2-spirits-for-harpsichord)

 #### Works in Progress

-(title pending) an extension on J.S.
-Bach's Brandenburg no. 1 Adagio, inspired by Jonathan Kramer's writing on multiply directed linear time, for 3 oboes, strings, and basso continuo - ca. 9' (on top of the Adagio's original length)

 *Fragments of a Lover's Discourse: Cento-Madrigali*, Book of Madrigals for SATTB, or SATB plus Instrumentalist (texts by Roland Barthes\*, Alain de Lille, Marianne Moore, Giordano Bruno, Octavio Paz\*, St. John of the Cross, Jaden Smith) - currently ~35' long <br />
 &emsp;\* texts used without permission